mfaytak/ntulect/lecture1.md

 * Often based on prior knowledge of the phenomenon
 * A way to bring the number of features down to a reasonable level

+Feature selection is labor-intensive but is fundamental to science and engineering <span class="cite">Guyon & Elisseeff (2003); Cai et al. (2018)</span>, with clear benefits for researchers:

+* Improve performance of predictor variables, by selecting the right ones
+* Speed up computation and analysis to practical levels
+* Develop a *theory-driven* understanding of the phenomenon being studied

 # Feature selection in phonetics